AXA comes out against AstraZeneca board, Threadneedle supports

-LONDON AstraZeneca's shareholders remain split over the UK pharmaceuticals giant's decision to reject a $118 billion (70 billion pounds) offer from U.S. rival Pfizer, with AXA coming out against it Threadneedle supporting it.
+LONDON AstraZeneca's (AZN.L) shareholders remain split over the UK pharmaceuticals giant's decision to reject a $118 billion offer from U.S. rival Pfizer (PFE.N), with AXA coming out against it Threadneedle supporting it.

-"It is the view of AXA IM UK that the board of AstraZeneca should not prevent an offer from Pfizer of 55 pounds per share from being put to the shareholders of the company," Jim Stride, head of UK equities at AXA Investment Managers, said on Wednesday.
+"It is the view of AXA IM UK that the board of AstraZeneca should not prevent an offer from Pfizer of 55 pounds ($92.67) per share from being put to the shareholders of the company," Jim Stride, head of UK equities at AXA Investment Managers (AXAF.PA), said on Wednesday.

 AXA Investment Managers UK said it had a 0.9 percent stake in AstraZeneca, although the overall AXA Group has a larger holding.